duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

 After training, we will obtain the weights `deepcluster3D.pth` and `swav3D.pth` in the current folder.

 ## Downstream Tasks
 After obtaining the weights `deepcluster3D.pth` and `swav3D.pth` from joint 2D-3D SSL training, we use these weights for downstream tasks.
-In this repository, we provide the scripts for demonstrating the segmentation task in MMWHS dataset (both CT and MRI).
+In this repository, we provide the scripts for demonstrating the segmentation task of MMWHS dataset (both CT and MRI).

 ### Data Preparation
 First, download the dataset from [this link](https://zmiclab.github.io/zxh/0/mmwhs/data.html).
 Please note that we only use the folders `ct_train` and `mri_train` since the test sets do not contain ground-truths.
 The train/test splits are as follows for both CT and MRT datasets (the numbers are image indices)
 ```
 train:
-1001, 1003, 1005, 1006, 1008, 1009, 1011,
-1014, 1015, 1016, 1017, 1018, 1020
+1001, 1003, 1005, 1006, 1008, 1009, 1011, 1014, 1015, 1016, 1017, 1018, 1020

 validation:
 1004, 1007, 1013